Katsuyori Shibata: All Elite Wrestling / Ring of Honor (2022–present)

-Debut; Pure Champion (2022–2023)
+Debut; ROH Pure Champion (2022–2023)

 On June 26, 2022, Shibata appeared at AEW x NJPW: Forbidden Door to save Orange Cassidy from a post-match beatdown from United Empire.
 Later, on the November 2 episode of Dynamite, Shibata once again saved Cassidy from an attack by Pac, and signed for a match against Cassidy for the AEW All Atlantic Championship, on the November 4 edition of Rampage.
 In his AEW in-ring debut, Shibata was defeated by Cassidy, the duo shook hands and posed after the match.

 On March 31, 2023, Shibata made his Ring of Honor (ROH) debut, in which he defeated Wheeler Yuta at Supercard of Honor for the ROH Pure Championship.
 Shibata made his televised AEW return on the June 2, 2023 edition of Rampage, defeating Lee Moriarty to retain his ROH Pure Championship.
 On July 23, 2023 at Death Before Dishonor.
 Shibata successfully defended his title against Daniel Garcia.
 In November, since he returned to Japan, Shibata dropped the title back to Yuta at Rampage.
 On December 23, 2023, it was announced that Shibata was officially signed to AEW.